ninjudd/cake/README.md

 ## Installation

-There are two ways to get Cake:
+There are two ways to get Cake.
+If you are a user, the standalone script is easiest.
+If you want to help with cake development though, you should check out the `develop` branch of the git repository.
+You can always access the stable version of cake, even when running from git, by adding the `-S` flag to your command.

 ### Standalone script (stable)